Skip to content

 httpClient

-This is import property configuration for all your generated endpoints.
+This is an important property configuration for all your generated endpoints.

 Default value: 'builtin' which means use built-in http client.